 Use Rental Agreements → Library to maintain your library of markdown definitions.

-Saving agreement text from Edit Listing or Guest Portal (rather than editing the shared library row) converts the listing to custom text and clears a direct pin, so library sync cannot overwrite local edits unexpectedly.
+Saving agreement text from Edit Listing or Guest Portal (rather than editing the shared library row) instead converts the property to custom text and clears a direct pin, so library sync cannot overwrite local edits unexpectedly.

 Inside /properties/[code]/guide, the guest sees a tile labeled Sign